enkidevs/curriculum/python/data-structures/deep-into-collections/get-more-with-collections.md

 Notable implementations are :
 - the `Counter` class used for counting hashable objects.
--  `defaultdict` class used as a faster implementation of a specialised dictionary.
+-  `defaultdict` class used as a faster implementation of a specialized dictionary.
 - `namedtuple` class used for defining a meaning for every position in a tuple, often useful with databases or CSV files.

 ---
 ## Practice

-Which collections class is used as a faster implementation of a specialised dictionary?
+Which collections class is used as a faster implementation of a specialized dictionary?

 ???

 *`defaultdict`
 *`specialdict`
 *`implementdict`

 ---